You or someone you know could need help if you:

 - do not have your usual support from friends, family or carers

-- have been asked by the NHS to stay at home for 12 weeks
+- have been asked to self-isolate

 - are having money problems

 - are ill with coronavirus and have no access to food or prescription medicine